 Concessionaire management believes that all records are required to be maintained offsite.
 However, the Concessionaire currently stores approximately three years of accounting records and tickets in the Concessionaire's office at the Airport, which is not an optimum use of space.
 Airport management is not aware of, or enforcing, the document retention requirements.
 When the Airport executes a contract amendment, the Airport should modify the language to state clearly the Concessionaire's obligations.
-In the Airport should interim. the work with the Concessionaire to assess the Airport's needs for document retention and enforce the contract accordingly.
+In the interim. the Airport should work Concessionaire to assess the Airport's needs for document retention and enforce the contract accordingly.

-Shawn Burton, general counsel of GE Aviation's

-Business & General Aviation and Integrated Systems businesses stated in a Harvard Business Review Article:
+Shawn Burton, general counsel of GE Aviation's Business & General Aviation and Integrated Systems businesses stated in a Harvard Business Review Article: